codeigniter4/CodeIgniter4/contributing/workflow.md

 Pull Requests
 -------------

-On Github, you propose your changes one feature branch at a time, by switching to the branch you wish to contribute, and then clicking on "New pull request".
+On GitHub, you propose your changes one feature branch at a time, by switching to the branch you wish to contribute, and then clicking on "New pull request".